 - Immediately get out and away from ponds, lakes and other bodies of water

 - Stay away from objects that conduct electricity (barbed wire fences, power lines, windmills, etc.)

 The most effective lightning safety action can be found in avoiding the lightning threat altogether.
 Have a lightning safety plan.
 If you have outdoor plans, know where you’ll go for safety and how much time it will take to get there.
 Make sure your plan allows enough time to reach safety.
 Before going outdoors, check the forecast for thunderstorms.
 If thunderstorms are in the forecast, consider postponing activities to avoid being caught in a dangerous situation.
 Finally, when outdoors, monitor the weather and be sure to look for signs of a developing thunderstorm such as darkening skies, flashes of lightning, or increasing wind.
 If you hear thunder, even a distant rumble, immediately activate your lightning safety plan and move to a safe place.

+For more information about safety, please visit weather.gov.
 Be sure to take some time this week to learn more about severe weather safety.
 Learning and practicing severe weather safety when the weather is good will allow you to react more quickly when the weather turns bad.
-You can learn more about severe weather safety by visiting the North Carolina Department of Public Safety preparedness website at readync.org.
+You can learn more about severe weather safety by visiting the North Carolina Department of Public Safety preparedness website at ReadyNC.org.
 This website features an abundance of information, and links to a free cell phone app, that will help you plan and prepare for the severe weather season.